Skylarrji/snapbird/README.md

  ```

 ## Running the App
-	•	Mobile: Install the Expo Go app and scan the QR code.
+Mobile: Install the Expo Go app and scan the QR code
-	•	Desktop: Open localhost:8081.
+Desktop: Open `localhost:8081`

 ## Project Status 🚧
 Currently in active development!